 If you have a question for the instructor about the course (lecture content, reading assignments, homework assignments or other course-related concerns), please raise your hand and ask the instructor directly.
 The interpreter will speak for you if requested.

-If you have any problems working with your interpreter, please contact ADA Services to discuss this with one of our staff as soon as possible.
+If you have any problems working with your interpreter, please contact Disability Services to discuss this with one of our staff as soon as possible.

-If you have a disability-related concern about your classes or an instructor, contact ADA Services as soon as possible.
-It is your responsibility to inform ADA Services if there is any change to your schedule, especially room changes.
+If you have a disability-related concern about your classes or an instructor, contact Disability Services as soon as possible.
+It is your responsibility to inform Disability Services if there is any change to your schedule, especially room changes.
 Failure to do so could result in an absent interpreter.

 Messages can be left at any time, day or night at:

 A high standard of professionalism is required of HCC interpreters.
 They are expected to follow the Code of Professional Conduct established by the Registry of Interpreters for the Deaf (RID).
 This code of conduct states that: